Thursday, April 25, 2013

-In this Sunday's Readings, Jesus tells his disciples in this passage from the Last Supper Discourse that he will be with them only a little while longer.
+In this Sunday's Readings for the 5th Sunday of Easter, April 28, 2013, Jesus tells His disciples in the passage from the Last Supper Discourse that He will be with them only a little while longer.
 Then Jesus gives them a new commandment: "As I have loved you, so you also should love one another."
 Our Discussion Questions this week will guide your bible study sessions with your family, friends and church groups.

 “Now is the Son of Man glorified"

 The Gospel text this Sunday comes from the end of Chapter Thirteen of John’s Gospel.
 It occurs not long after the washing of the feet and most significantly just after Judas has left the room on his way to betray Christ.

 Glory.
 We will hear about it in Sunday’s Gospel.
 God will be glorified and will glorify Jesus.
 However, as Fr.
 John Foley,SJ notes, most of us admit that we do not understand what it means to give glory to God or to Jesus.
 Fr.
 Campion P. Gavaler, O.S.B. explains further that the Last Supper context of this passage reminds us that now in every time and place, the Risen Lord extends the eighth sign of divine love through the Eucharist.
 The bread and wine do not hide, but express the glory of Christ -- the sacrament of his giving himself to us out of love just as he gave himself to us on the cross.